 Build quality is quite good in regards to most aspects of Stanley Coolers.
 The hardware, while plastic, is of good quality and should hold up to typical wear and tear.
 We do prefer metal hardware (especially at this price point), but it shouldn’t affect most people.
 The construction and plastic used are thick and you can tell that Stanley has ironed out most of the kinks.

 We have heard quite a few complaints about the lid and latch system not playing nicely.
 Specifically, the lid doesn’t always close flush and the latches can be prone to be misaligned.
-We personally didn’t experience either of these things in our testing but it was worth mentioning them.
+We didn’t experience either of these things in our testing but it was worth mentioning them.

-As for mobility, this is where Stanley really excels.
+As for mobility, this is where Stanley excels.
 These coolers are extremely mobile and easy to use thanks to their ergonomic handle and small stature.
 And we love the bungee cords on the lid that allow for easy and secure placement of a Stanley bottle.
-And for those who want an “all-in-one” package, the Stanley Heritage Cooler actually includes a 1.1 Quart bottle that snaps directly onto the lid.
-Talk about convenient!
+And for those who want an “all-in-one” package, the Stanley Heritage Cooler includes a 1.1 Quart bottle that snaps directly onto the lid.
+Talk about convenience!

 Visual Appeal –

-They do open things up some but providing a few more color options on certain models but overall, color choices are a bit lacking.
+They do open things up some by providing a few more color options on certain models but overall, color choices are a bit lacking.
 That being said, we must admit that the combination of the ice chest with a Stanley bottle on the top is an eye-catcher.

 Stanley Coolers do offer up some good performance and ice life, but they aren’t cheap.
 While you won’t see quite the sticker shock of some of the larger premium coolers on the market, the asking price (when looking at a dollar per quart basis) does creep up into the premium price range.
 This can make these a pricey option for those who are looking for a simple lunch container.
 But you will enjoy superior ice life compared to most of the “budget” options out there that are this size.